Would you like to know how to show characters to your readers instead of telling your readers about them?

 What else can you show about your character?
 Do they own a weapon?
 Describe the weapon in detail.
 Show how they carry their weapons: shoulder holsters, hunting knives in their boot, or a double-edged sword over their back.
 How proficient are they with their weapon of choice?
 Your details should include dimensions, color, texture, sounds, and smells.

-Ask yourself: What kind of purse does she carry: a sleek, expensive designer bag or a large brown satchel?
-What kind of things are found in her purse: cosmetics, nail polish, emergency things: a taser, a flashlight, a sewing kit, or an asthma inhaler?
+Ask yourself: What kind of purse does she carry?
+A sleek, expensive designer bag or a large brown satchel?
+What kinds of things are found in her purse?
+Cosmetics, nail polish, emergency items: a taser, a flashlight, a sewing kit, or an asthma inhaler?
 Maybe she carries diapers and toys.

-Don’t forget to think about What kind of electronic gadgets they use?
+Remember to think about what kind of electronic gadgets they use.
 Do they own the latest tablet, iPhone, or computer?
 Do they carry pictures of family or friends in their wallets?
-Maybe they carry a unique keychain?
+Maybe they carry a unique keychain.

 Showing should be sensory-driven.